 Thank you Scholarship Sponsors

-Due to COVID-19, we understand you may face challenges with submitting your application.
 If your application cannot be mailed in one packet, please contact Tim Garl so he is aware of how he can expect to receive your application materials.
-Please know you as the applicant are responsible for confirming the entire application has been received.
+Applicants are responsible for confirming the entire application has been received.

 Fax (812) 855-9865